grame-cncm/faustdoc/src/tutorials/box-api.md

 The *Code Generation Phase* translates the signals in an intermediate representation named FIR (Faust Imperative Representation) which is then converted to the final target language (C/C++, LLVM IR, WebAssembly,etc.) with a set of backends.

-#### Accessing the signal stage
+#### Accessing the box stage

-A new intermediate public entry point has been created in the *Semantic Phase* to allow the creation of a signal graph (as a list of output signals), then beneficiate of all remaining parts of the compilation chain.
-The [signal API](https://github.com/grame-cncm/faust/blob/master-dev/compiler/generator/libfaust-signal.h) (or the [C signal API](https://github.com/grame-cncm/faust/blob/master-dev/compiler/generator/libfaust-signal-c.h) version) allows to programmatically create the signal graph, then compile it to create a ready-to-use DSP as a C++ class, or LLVM, Interpreter or WebAssembly factories, to be used with all existing architecture files.
+A new intermediate public entry point has been created in the *Semantic Phase* to allow the creation of a box expression, then beneficiate of all remaining parts of the compilation chain.
+The [box API](https://github.com/grame-cncm/faust/blob/master-dev/compiler/generator/libfaust-box.h) (or the [C box API](https://github.com/grame-cncm/faust/blob/master-dev/compiler/generator/libfaust-box-c.h) version) allows to programmatically create the box expression, then compile it to create a ready-to-use DSP as a C++ class, or LLVM, Interpreter or WebAssembly factories, to be used with all existing architecture files.
 Several optimizations done at the signal stage will be demonstrated looking at the generated C++ code.

-## Compiling signal expressions
+## Compiling box expressions

-To use the signal API, the following steps must be taken:
+To use the box API, the following steps must be taken:

 - creating a global compilation context using the `createLibContext` function

-- creating signals outputs using the signal API, progressively building more complex expressions by combining simpler ones
+- creating a box expression using the box API, progressively building more complex expressions by combining simpler ones

-- compiling the list of outputs using the `createCPPDSPFactoryFromSignals` function to create a DSP factory (or [createDSPFactoryFromSignals](#using-the-generated-code)  to generate a LLVM embedding factory, or [createInterpreterDSPFactoryFromSignals](#using-the-generated-code) to generate an Interpreter embedding factory)
+- compiling the box expression using the `createCPPDSPFactoryFromBoxes` function to create a DSP factory (or [createDSPFactoryFromBoxes](#using-the-generated-code)  to generate a LLVM embedding factory, or [createInterpreterDSPFactoryFromBoxes](#using-the-generated-code) to generate an Interpreter embedding factory)

 - finally destroying the compilation context using the `destroyLibContext` function